WHO CAN VOTE

 - Provide authorized voter identification.

 The voting station will be at the Rocky Regional Recreation Centre located at 5332 – 50 Street in Rocky Mountain House.

 [Advanced vote] Thursday, November 17, 2022, from 4:00 p.m. to 8:00 p.m.

 [Election Day] Monday, November 21, 2022, from 10:00 a.m. to 8:00 p.m.

 VOTER IDENTIFICATION REQUIREMENTS

-Come Prepared!
-Proof of identity and current residence is now required to be able to vote in municipal elections.
+Come prepared!
+Proof of identity and current residence is required to be able to vote in municipal elections.